RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 In this course, you will learn **the math that all of computer science is based on**.
 You'll learn things like how to do arithmetic in binary, how to count the number of ways to deal a five-card poker hand, and how to generate complex data structures using simple rules involving recursion.
 And more!
 By studying discrete structures, **you'll gain a superpower to make you an expert learner of any hardware and any software, including those that haven't been invented yet**.
 As a computer scientist, your ability to learn new things quickly, and use fundamental concepts to model complex ideas, are more valuable than your coding skills.

 **This syllabus contains all the information you need to navigate the course.** The main document will be kept continuously up to date at this link.
 When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
 For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).
-A PDF version of the syllabus will also be available on Blackboard in the *Course Documents and Tools* folder, but it will not be updated unless there is a major change.
+A PDF version of the syllabus will also be available on Blackboard, but it will not be updated unless there is a major change.

 **This document is meant to be read once, then searched as needed.** If you need to find something, the easiest way is to pull up this  document, hit `Control-F` or `Command-F`, and then do a search for the text you're looking for.